OhmV-IR/tedx-website/README.md

+### Required downloads
+Latest version of nodejs.
+Can either download use a package manager like fnm or just download from the website(nodejs.org/en/download)

 ### Installing dependencies(MUST do BEFORE starting site)
 Navigate to the project directory in a command prompt and run `npm install`.
 This will install all the dependencies and this might take a few minutes.